charlesreid1/charlesreid1.github.io/pelican/content/rosalind-05-recursion-part3.md

 of variations of a given DNA string that can be generated, given the constraints of the problem.

-In [part 2 of this series](#), we cover several techniques to generate variations on a DNA string, and present pseudocode for the recursive backtracking method that we use here.
+In part 2 of this series, we cover several techniques to generate variations on a DNA string, and present pseudocode for the recursive backtracking method that we use here.

-In [part 3 of this series](#), we will cover our implementation of the recursive backtracking method using two of Go's unique features: channels, and Go routines.
-We implement code that can utilize concurrency to generate variations efficiently and collect results using a channel.
+In part 3 of this series, we will cover our implementation of the recursive backtracking method in the Go programming language.

 <br />
 <br />